 The group constantly aims to have a liquidity reserve consistent with the appetite for liquidity risk.
-The liquidity reserve comprises short term financial assets, high-quality liquid assets (HQLA), financial assets, collateral eligible for European Central Bank monetary policy transactions and confirmed bank lines of credit.
+The liquidity reserve comprises short term financial assets, high-quality liquid assets (HQLA), financial assets, collateral eligible for European Central Bank monetary policy transactions and banks' committed credit facilities.
 It is controlled by the Financial Committee every month.